 Vormonhr had a first place finish for the women in the 100 backstroke with a time of 58.77.
 Kedzierski also had a first place finish after touching the wall at 1:05.59 in the 100 breaststroke.

-A recent graduate of Stanford University and Birmingham, Michigan native, Morgan Priestley started writing for SwimSwam in February 2013 on a whim, and is loving that his tendency to follow and over-analyze swim results can finally be put to good use.
+A Stanford University and Birmingham, Michigan native, Morgan Priestley started writing for SwimSwam in February 2013 on a whim, and is loving that his tendency to follow and over-analyze swim results can finally be put to good use.

-Morgan swam competitively for 15+ years, primarily excelling in the …
+Morgan swam competitively for 15+ years, primarily excelling in the mid-distance freestyles.
+While …